Safari

 Genuinely, give Arc a shot for a week straight as your daily driver, and I'm willing to bet you that you never come back to Safari again.

 Arc Browser is genuinely what Apple could have made, had they re-thought the browser from the ground up, without all the baggage that currently exists with Safari.
-And for that reason, that's why we rank Arc at the top of our best browser apps list.
+And for that reason, that's why we rank Arc at the top of our best browsers list.
 Genuinely wouldn't be surprised if Apple one day acquired Arc and replaced it with Safari as the default browser for MacOS.